-The New Orleans Musicians’ Clinic and Assistance Foundation (NOMC & NOMAF) proudly partners with the following businesses and organizations to Save New Orleans Sounds
+The New Orleans Musicians’ Clinic and Assistance Foundation (NOMC & NOMAF) proudly partners with the following businesses and organizations to practice Safe Sounds

 New Orleans Speech and Hearing Center, founded in 1930, provides comprehensive assessments and treatments to individuals with speech, language and hearing (communication) disorders in the metro New Orleans area.
 Their goal is to enhance the quality of life and independence for individuals who are deaf or hard of hearing.
 The audiology department at NOSHC serves all ages for evaluations to determine the presence of and/or severity of hearing loss and to recommend and dispense hearing aids when warranted.

 WWOZ, first went on the air on December 4th, 1980 from atop Tipitina’s the legendary music club of New Orleans.
 WWOZ, since its inception, has always been committed to providing exposure to local musicians who play the genres heard in New Orleans.
 WWOZ broadcasts all forms of jazz, blues, rhythm and blues, brass band, gospel, Cajun, Zydeco, Caribbean, Latin, Brazilian, African, bluegrass and Irish among others.
 WWOZ is proud to promote the music and culture of New Orleans and the surrounding region with music and information.